 - A.1 Minimum Standards.
 The Certification Standards Manual provides the minimum standards that Certified Parties shall maintain in order to become certified or to remain certified. - A.2 Failure to Conform to Standards.
 Failure to conform to the Certification Standards can lead to the loss of certification or such other actions deemed appropriate by the Council. - A.3 Individual Certification.
 Individual Certification is a requirement for individuals who serve as Chief Compliance Officer of a Certified Company and a voluntary designation for other individuals who meet the requirements of section 5.6 of the Governance Document.
 The following are the Certification Standards required for individual certification: - (1) Education Credit Requirements.
-The individual shall have completed twenty-four (24) continuing education credits from an authorized provider prior to submitting an Application for initial certification and for each biennial renewal thereafter based on the following criteria: - (a) Four (4) continuing education credits from DBA's "Introductory Survey Course on Debt Buying" presented by DBA shall be required of each individual for initial certification; - (b) Two (2) continuing education credits annually from DBA's "Current Issues Course on Debt Buying" presented by DBA on the latest statutory, regulatory, and judicial developments of relevance to Debt Buying Companies and their vendors shall be required of each individual for biennial renewal; - (c) Two (2) continuing education credits from an Ethics Course(s) shall be required of each individual for both initial certification and biennial renewal; and - (d) No more than twelve (12) continuing education credits in a biennial cycle shall be from on-line classes. - (2) Education Subject Matter.
+The individual shall have completed twenty-four (24) continuing education credits from an authorized provider prior to submitting an Application for initial certification and for each biennial renewal thereafter based on the following criteria: - (a) Four (4) continuing education credits from DBA's "Introductory Survey Course on Debt Buying" presented by DBA shall be required of each individual for initial certification; - (b) Four (4) continuing education credits from DBA's "Current Issues in Debt Buying" courses presented by DBA on the latest statutory, regulatory, and judicial developments of relevance to Debt Buying Companies and their vendors shall be required of each individual for biennial renewal; - (c) Two (2) continuing education credits from an Ethics Course(s) shall be required of each individual for both initial certification and biennial renewal; and - (d) No more than sixteen (16) continuing education credits in a biennial cycle shall be from online classes, unless otherwise provided by the Governance Document. - (2) Education Subject Matter.
 An individual who seeks to be certified and remain certified shall take continuing education classes from an authorized provider on subject matter approved or otherwise authorized in the Educational Requirements Manual (see Appendix B).

-- (3) Employment.
-An individual who is certified shall be an employee, owner, or an officer or member of the Certified Company or of an affiliate of the Certified Company.
-An exception to this requirement shall be provided for an individual who: - (a) Is working for a government entity, a creditor, or a debt buying or collection industry trade association and for one (1) year beyond his or her employment with such entity; - (b) Is unemployed, provided that he or she becomes employed by a Certified Company or is otherwise exempt within two (2) years; - (c) Is operating as a third-party vendor providing compliance services to a Certified Company; or - (d) Is retired. - (4) Publication.
+- (3) Publication.
 The individual shall authorize DBA to publish their name, title, certification number, year certified, employer issued telephone number, and employer issued email address along with their employer's name, certification number, year certified, website address, mailing address, and telephone number in a directory of Certified Individuals that is provided on a publicly accessible website maintained by DBA.
 The information provided must be correct and any updates shall be provided to DBA within thirty (30) days of its occurrence.
-The individual shall also be required to provide the same information to a consumer upon request. - (5) Good Character.
+The individual shall also be required to provide the same information to a consumer upon request. - (4) Good Character.
 DBA may revoke, terminate, suspend, or deny the Individual Certification of any Certified Party and/or Applicant if the Council determines that the party has demonstrated a lack of good character that may place consumers in jeopardy or adversely reflect on the industry, by any of the following: - (a) Engaged in any illegal conduct involving moral turpitude; - (b) Engaged in conduct involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; or - (c) Engaged in any other conduct that adversely reflects on his or her fitness to engage in the business of debt buying. - A.4 Company Certification.
 The following are the Certification Standards required to become and remain a DBA Certified Company [debt buying company (Standards 1- 20) / collection law firm (Standards 1- 16 and 21 26) / third party collection agency (Standards 1 16 and 27 29)]: